aurelia/ux/README.md

 **Before The First Build**

-`npm install` installs dependencies for the base Aurelia UX project

-`lerna bootstrap --hoist`: sets up a symlink between all of the packages in the monorepo `lerna run build`: builds all of the mono repo projects.
+`npm ci`: installs dependencies for the base Aurelia UX project `npm run bootstrap`: sets up a symlink between all of the packages in the monorepo `npm run build`: builds all of the mono repo projects.

->Note: `lerna run build` is very CPU intensive and takes a small period of time on most machines.
-If you are working within a single component, you might try `npm run build` instead at the component level.
+>Note: `npm run build` is very CPU intensive and takes a small period of time on most machines.
+If you are working within a single component, you might try `npm run build` instead at the component package level.

 ## Tests

 ### From the project's root directory

 `npm run test -- --package=name` runs the tests for the specified package (defaults to `-- --package=core` when omitted)

+If you have `lerna` installed globally:

 `lerna run test` runs the tests for all packages (will start multiple chrome instances simultaneously)